AlexVRussell/article-display/README.md

 ## Application name and description

 * Include list of features implemented
-Created class `ArticleController` using PHP OOP princples with getter methods: `getAllArticles()` and `getArticleById()` to display/route to desired results.
+- Created class `ArticleController` using PHP OOP princples with getter methods: `getAllArticles()` and `getArticleById()` to display/route to desired results.
+(Really proud of this solution actually)
-Really proud of this solution actually.
+- Continuing with an OOP approach (since thats where im most comfortable) with user auth.

 * Any APIs used/created and their URLs.
 * Any additional notes or considerations.